Equity Release and Inheritance Tax: Preserving Your Wealth

 Avoiding inheritance tax is concern for an increasing number of families.
 We explore how equity release can be used to extract the wealth in your home.

-How does equity release affect inheritance tax?
-(Case Study)
+How can equity release affect my inheritance tax bill?

 Equity release allows homeowners to access the value of their property without selling it, providing a source of tax-free cash for retirement planning, home improvements and gifting an early IH, for example.